sulfo/xml-sitemap-feed/readme.txt

 `
 and upload it to your web root...

-**Q: Can I do a Network Activate with this plugin on WP3.0 MS / WPMU ?**
+= Can I do a Network Activate with this plugin on WP3.0 MS / WPMU ? =

 Yes.